Scientology and homosexuality: Science of Survival

-He characterized "promiscuity, perversion, sadism, and irregular practices" as well as "free love, easy marriage and quick divorce" as being undesirable activities, "since it is non-survival not to have a well ordered system for the creation and upbringing of children, by families."
-Such "sexual perverts" engaged in "irregular practices which do anything but tend toward the creation of children" and "efforts [which] tend not towards enjoyment but toward the pollution and derangement of sex itself so as to make it as repulsive as possible to others and so to inhibit procreation."
+He characterized "promiscuity, perversion, sadism, and irregular practices" as well as "free love, easy marriage and quick divorce" as being undesirable activities, "since it is non-survival not to have a well ordered system for the creation and upbringing of children, by families".
+Such "sexual perverts" engaged in "irregular practices which do anything but tend toward the creation of children" and "efforts [which] tend not towards enjoyment but toward the pollution and derangement of sex itself so as to make it as repulsive as possible to others and so to inhibit procreation".

 Hubbard's 1951 book Handbook for Preclears likewise classified homosexuality as "about 1.1 (covert hostility) on the tone scale", along with "general promiscuity".
 He set out what he saw as the cause of homosexuality: a mental "aberration", with the result that "an individual aberrated enough about sex will do strange things to be a cause or an effect.
 He will substitute punishment for sex.
 He will pervert others.
 Homosexuality comes from this manifestation and from the manifestation of life continuation for others."
 The "aberration" was caused by a child trying to "continue the life" of a dominant parent of the opposite sex.

+Ruth Minshull's book

 Hubbard's views on homosexuality were further explained in a 1972 book by Scientologist Ruth Minshull, How To Choose Your People, which was published through the Church of Scientology, copyrighted to Hubbard, and given "issue authority" by the Scientology hierarchy.
 Scientology churches sold the book alongside the works of Hubbard until 1983.
 Minshull described the "gentle-mannered homosexual" as a classic example of the "subversive" 1.1 personality, commenting that they "may be fearful, sympathetic, propitiative, griefy or apathetic.
 Occasionally they manage an ineffectual tantrum."
-Minshull claimed they were social misfits:
+Minshull stated they were social misfits:

 Homosexuals had no redeeming "social value", in Minshull's view.
 She cautioned that "homosexuals should not be abused or ridiculed.
 But a society bent on survival must recognize any aberration as such and seek to raise people out of the low emotion that produces it."